Bishop-L/yelpproject/README.md

 # yelpproject
 Skills Assessment using Yelp

-Requires Java 17+
+Requires Java 17+.
-Should work on 14+, untested
+Should work on 14+, but untested.